Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 18. ### Question18
-What is test first development?
+What is Test First Development (TFD)?

 - [x] Creating tests before satisfying them.
 - [ ] Testing existing code before adding more code to it.